Mountaineering: Rock

 Alpine rock climbing involves technical skills including the ability to place anchors into the rock to safely ascend a mountain.
 In some cases, climbers may have to climb multiple pitches of rock to reach the top.
-Typically, for any one pitch, there is a belayer who is stationary and creates tension on the rope to catch a climber should he or she fall, and a climber who ascends the rock.
+Typically, for any one pitch, there is a climber who ascends the rock, and a belayer who is stationary and creates tension on the rope to catch the climber should they fall.
 The first climber, called the leader, will reach a point on the rock and then build an anchor, which will secure subsequent climbers.
 Anchors could be created by using slings around a tree or boulder, or by using protection devices like cams and nuts.

 Once anchored, the leader will then belay the climber coming up from below.
 Once the follower reaches the leader, the leader will often transfer all necessary protection devices (known as a rack) to the follower.
 The follower then becomes the leader and will ascend the next pitch.
 This process will continue until the climbers either reach the top, or run into different terrain.

 For extremely vertical rocks, or to overcome certain logistical challenges, climbers may use aid climbing techniques.
 This involves the use of equipment, such as ladders, fixed lines, and ascenders to help the climber push themself up the rock.

 In alpine climbing, it is common for climbers to see routes of mixed terrain.
 This means climbers may need to move efficiently from climbing glacier, to rock, to ice, back and forth in a number of variations.